 - 1. Provide students with knowledge about disordered eating, eating disorders and comorbid conditions such as post-trauma. - 2.
-Impart knowledge about the etiology, the diagnosis, the treatment and prevention of eating disorders. - 3.
-Familiarize the students with various treatment approaches for eating disorders and treatment options in Israel and abroad. - 4.
+Discuss the etiology, the diagnosis and treatment of eating disorders. - 3.
+Familiarize the students with various treatment approaches for eating disorders, ethical dilemmas associated with treatment and the process of recovery. - 4.
 Offer opportunities to learn about a range of topics in the field of eating disorders, via frontal lectures, scientific articles, video clips and case reports. - 5.
 Increase the students' awareness of their body image, eating habits and attitudes towards eating disorders and obesity.